sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 share-img: /assets/img/crewctf/2024/bg.png
 ---

-# Crew CTF Writeup
+# Crew CTF - Forensics writeup

 I have to be honest, the set of challenges was exceptionally interesting with reasonable difficulty progression but the lack of love for the last forensics challenge (Unfare) is criminal.
 This write-up was with higher personal priority because of the need for archiving.
 {: .box-success}

-I highly recommend checking out write-ups for different challenges as well; my personal favorite was [@warlocksmurf]{https://warlocksmurf.github.io/posts/crewctf2024/}, who produced a tremendous piece about the remaining forensics challenges.
+I highly recommend checking out [write-ups](https://ctftime.org/event/2223/tasks/) for different challenges as well; my personal favorite was [@warlocksmurf](https://warlocksmurf.github.io/posts/crewctf2024/), who produced a tremendous piece about the remaining forensics challenges.
 Without further ado, here go my notes.

 ## Recursion